Hanwant/madigan/README.md

 ## Aims
-This repository contains a framework for conducting experiments exploring the use of reinforcement learning in trading finanicla markets.
+This repository contains a framework for conducting experiments exploring the use of reinforcement learning in trading financial markets.
 With a focus on statistical arbitrage, the eventual goal is to create autonomous systems for making trading decisions and executing them.
 To this end, robust software is needed to allow for the process of implementing, validating and deploying ideas, along without the necessary hardware to allow for